Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 - Ask Copilot to explain the `PlanesController.cs` class

     ```
-    @workspace What does the PlanesController do?
+    @workspace what does the PlanesController do?
     ```

 > [!NOTE]
 > GitHub Copilot will give a brief overview of the `PlanesController.cs` class.

-- Now that we know what the PlanesController does, open `WrightBrothersApi` folder located in the `WrightBrothersApi` folder.
+- Now that we know what the `PlanesController` does, let's enhance the REST API.

+- Open `WrightBrothersApi` folder located in the `WrightBrothersApi` folder.

 - Open the `Controllers/PlanesController.cs` file.